satellite-image-deep-learning/techniques/README.md

 The general approaches are outlined in [this article from NVIDIA](https://developer.nvidia.com/blog/preparing-models-for-object-detection-with-real-and-synthetic-data-and-tao-toolkit/) which discusses fine tuning a model pre-trained on synthetic data (Rareplanes) with 10% real data, then pruning the model to reduce its size, before quantizing the model to improve inference speed.
 Training notebook [here](https://github.com/aireveries/rareplanes-tlt)

 ## Model monitoring
-Once your model is deployed you will want to monitor for data errors, broken pipelines, and model performance degradation [ref](https://towardsdatascience.com/deploy-and-monitor-your-ml-application-with-flask-and-whylabs-4cd1e757c94b)
+Once your model is deployed you will want to monitor for data errors, broken pipelines, and model degradation/drift [ref](https://towardsdatascience.com/deploy-and-monitor-your-ml-application-with-flask-and-whylabs-4cd1e757c94b)
 * [Blog post by Neptune: Doing ML Model Performance Monitoring The Right Way](https://neptune.ai/blog/ml-model-performance-monitoring)
 * [whylogs](https://github.com/whylabs/whylogs) -> Profile and monitor your ML data pipeline end-to-end